 \section{Empirical analysis}

-In this section, we assess the empirical performance of the random projection ensemble classifier.
-Throughout this section, RP-$k$nn$_d$, RP-LDA$_d$ and RP-QDA$_d$ denote the random projection classifier with LDA, QDA and $k$nn base classifiers, respectively; the subscript $d$ refers to the dimension of the image space of the projections.
-For comparison, we also present results for several state-of-the-art methods for high-dimensional classification, namely Penalized LDA \citep{Witten:11}, Nearest Shrunken Centroids \citep{Tibshirani:03}, Shrunken Centroids Regularized Discriminant Analysis \citep*{Guo:07}, and Independence Rules (IR) \citep*{Bickel:04}, as well as for the base classifier applied in the original space.
-For the standard $k$nn classifier, we chose $k$ via leave-one-out cross validation.
-The tuning parameters for the other methods were chosen using the default settings in the corresponding \texttt{R} packages \texttt{PenLDA} \citep{Witten:2011}, \texttt{NSC} \citep{Hastie:2015} and \texttt{SCRDA} \citep{Islam:2015}, namely 6-fold, 10-fold and 10-fold cross validation, respectively.
+In this section, we assess the empirical performance of the random projection ensemble classifier in simulated and real data experiments.
+We will write RP-LDA$_d$, RP-QDA$_d$ and RP-$k$nn$_d$ to denote the random projection classifier with LDA, QDA, and $k$nn base classifiers, respectively; the subscript $d$ refers to the dimension of the image space of the projections.

-In each of the simulated examples below, we used $n \in \{50, 100,200\}$, $p = 50$, two different values of the prior probability $\pi_1$ and $B_1=B_2=100$.
-Each experiment was repeated 100 times and the risk was estimated on an independent test set of size 1000.
+For comparison we present the corresponding results of applying, where possible, the three base classifiers (LDA, QDA, $k$nn) in the original $p$-dimensional space alongside 11 other classification methods chosen to represent the state of the art.
+These include Random Forests (RF) \citep{Breiman2001}; Support Vector Machines (SVM) \citep{Cortes:95}; Gaussian Process (GP) classifiers \citep{Williams:98}; and three methods designed for high-dimensional classification problems, namely Penalized LDA (PenLDA) \citep{Witten:11}, Nearest Shrunken Centroids (NSC) \citep{Tibshirani:03}, and $\ell_{1}$-penalised logistic regression (PenLog) \citep{Goeman:15}.

+A further comparison is with LDA and $k$nn applied after a single projection chosen based on the sufficient dimension reduction assumption (SDR5).
+For this method, we project the data into 5 dimensions using the proposal of \citet{Shin:2014}.
+This method requires $n > p$.
+Finally, we compare with two related ensemble methods: optimal tree ensembles (OTE) \citep{Khan:15} and ensemble of subset of $k$-nearest neighbour classifiers (ES$k$nn) \citep{Gul:16}.